hadep275/Appologies/README.md

 # Apology Page

-This is a simple apology page created using HTML and CSS, featuring a heartfelt message and animations.
-You can check out the live demo [here](https://hadep275.github.io/Flip-Text-Animation/).
+This is a simple app-ology page created using HTML and CSS, featuring a heartfelt message and animations.
+You can check out the live demo [here](https://hadep275.github.io/Appologies/).

 ## Getting Started